zuozhenggh/learning-library/data-management-library/big-data/bds-load-balancer-ha/load-balancer-ha/load-balancer-ha.md

 In this lab, you will:

-* Create an Oracle Cloud Infrastructure load balancer for an existing Big Data Service HA  cluster.
+* Create an Oracle Cloud Infrastructure load balancer for an existing Big Data Service HA cluster..

 <!-- * Create an Oracle Cloud Infrastructure load balancer for an existing non-HA Big Data Service cluster.-->